 Make use of the library.
 It's rare that you actually need a recommended textbook in maths, but reading and engaging in mathematical literature will make you a better mathematician.

-Spend first year trying to nail those spring internships.
+Spend first year trying to obtain those spring internships.
 Your first year doesn't count towards your degree.
-Whilst that does not mean you can spend first year partying like there's no tomorrow, it does mean that you can focus more on other things like starting your job search.
+Whilst that does not mean you can spend first year partying all night long, it does mean that you can focus more on other things like starting your career search.

 Remember to seize opportunities.
 You have come to university ultimately to make your life better.
 You can only do this if you feel confident enough to take advantage of the things that come your way.
 This doesn't mean say 'yes' to everything, but it does mean keep an open mind, because you never know what opportunities will come your way whilst at university.